 Slow iPhone Wi-Fi?
 Speed Up iOS Wireless Connections with Faster DNS Servers

 If your iPhone Wi-Fi connection seems inexplicably slow, particularly when having moved from one wireless network to another, try manually setting custom DNS servers.
-This speeds up the response time and your wireless connectivity in general:
+This speeds up the response time and your wireless connectivity in general.

-- Tap the numbers next to “DNS” to change them
+- Tap the numbers next to “DNS” to change them to the settings that were found to be the fastest through NameBench

 This smacks, again, of another red herring post on OSX Daily (are you listening, editors?)

 They publish a tip without looking at the full ramifications.
-Case in point, one of the most popular is the pay-as-you-go iphone. http://osxdaily.com/2010/08/01/prepaid-iphone-setup-iphone-for-pay-as-you-go-plan/
+Case in point, one of the most popular is the pay-as-you-go iphone. https://osxdaily.com/2010/08/01/prepaid-iphone-setup-iphone-for-pay-as-you-go-plan/

 The forum went on & on with all sorts of problems from doing that.
 While the post on this website worked as it was written, it did nothing to answer all the ramifications left in its wake.